Los Angeles writer Steve Brodeur is a native of Jacksonville, Florida, the last exit off the Santa Monica Freeway East.

 my birthday, it is my privilege to speak on behalf of Jeanne, Carmel

 There is certainly no shortage of great family anecdotes

 about Dad, but I am going to exercise some restraint and limit myself to

 just two stories.
 The first one I can date precisely.
 It takes place at a

 birthday party for Bob's grandson, my son Alex, who is turning four.
-(This summer Alex will turn twenty-three.)
+(Last summer Alex turned twenty-three.)

 The 4th birthday party theme is Come Fly With Me, because